-The Committee are of the opinion that appointments to posts of special responsibility should be made for periods of three years, the teachers in question being eligible for re-appointment subject to satisfactory service.
+The Committee are of the opinion that appointments to posts of special responsibility should he made for periods of three years, the teachers in question being eligible for re-appointment subject to satisfactory service.

-- 28. The Committee considered the question of remuneration of specialist teachers and are of the opinion that these may be divided into two grades:- - (i) Teachers of special subjects in Vernacular Middle (Senior Basic) schools, in Anglo-Vernacular schools and in all the middle classes of High schools;
+- 28. The Committee considered the question of remuneration of specialist teachers and are of the opinion that these may be divided into two grades:- - Teachers of special subjects in Vernacular Middle (Senior Basic) Schools, in Anglo-Vernacular Schools and in all the middle classes of high schools; - (ii) Graduates.

-(ii) Graduates.

-They feel that in the former case, they should be granted c... year's seniority on the appropriate scale together with Rs.
+They feel that in the former case, they should be granted one year's seniority on the appropriate scale together with Rs.
 2 p.m. as a personal allowance.
 In the case of graduates they are of the opinion that no additional remuneration is required.